thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 Let's also assume that thermometer model is stored as an attribute, and the battery level is stored as a time series data.
 We will define a filter that checks if the model is "DHT22" and the battery level is less than 20 percent.

-{% include images-gallery.html imageCollection="filters" preview="false" %}
+{% include images-gallery.html imageCollection="filters" %}

 Filters are applied only to the "latest" value of the attribute or time series key.
 Don't use this feature to "filter out" historical time series values.